 We develop and tailor our proprietary curriculum specifically to our interactive lesson format and our goal of building an interactive and immersive English learning environment.
-Our flagship courses, Classic English Junior and Classic English, place specific emphasis on the development of English communication skills.
-We complement our flagship offerings with American Academy and Small Class courses, as well as a number of specialty courses aimed at situation-based English education needs, such as our 51 Talk New Concept English course, as well as Business English and IELTS Speaking.

-We have designed a holistic learning solution that enhances effective learning through the integration of live lessons, practice, assessment and mentoring.
+Our group All-round Proficiency lessons under our new business offering in Mainland China, places specific emphasis on the development of English communication and reading skills.
+We have designed a holistic learning solution that enhances effective learning through the integration of live lessons, practice and mentoring.
 Our live lessons allow for frequent interactions between students and teachers, which is a key factor in improving English communication skills.
 Prior to taking lessons, students preview course materials using exercises and illustrations, supported by a pronunciation recognition and rating system.
 Assessment includes post-lesson quizzes and level advancement exams, both of which help students better assess their learning outcome and identify areas for improvement.
+Our Classic English Junior and Classic English lessons offering in countries and regions outside of Mainland China and post-secondary students in Mainland China focus on improving students' English proficiency, especially English communication skills

 Our proprietary online and mobile education platforms, particularly our Air Class platform, are critical to students' learning experience.
 The Air Class platform integrates a number of features that allows us to closely simulate, and in some ways surpass, a traditional classroom experience.
 Our 51Talk mobile app, which serves as an integral part of our students' overall learning experience, allows students to book and manage lessons, access pre-lesson preparation and review materials, and take lessons at locations of their choice.
-Approximately 90.9% of our active students utilized our mobile app in the three months ended December 31, 2020.
+Approximately 87.0% of our active students utilized our mobile app in the three months ended December 31, 2021.

-Our gross billings increased from RMB1,703.0 million in 2018 to RMB2,080.6 million in 2019, and further to RMB2,722.6 million (US\$417.3 million) in 2020.
+Our gross billings increased from RMB2,080.6 million in 2019 to RMB2,722.6 million in 2020 but decreased to RMB1,367.5 million (US\$214.6 million) in 2021.
+Such decrease in our gross billings in 2021 is mainly because we stopped selling lessons taught by foreign teachers to K-12 students in Mainland China after July 2021.
 We define gross billings for a specific period as the total amount of cash received for the sale of course packages and services in such period, net of the total amount of refunds in such period.
-We have experienced significant growth in net revenues, which increased from RMB1,145.5 million in 2018 to RMB1,478.5 million in 2019, and to RMB2,054.1 million (US\$314.8 million) in 2020.
-Our net loss decreased from RMB416.7 million in 2018 to RMB104.4 million in 2019, and we generated net income of RMB147.0 million (US\$22.5 million) in 2020.
+Our net revenues increased from RMB1,478.5 million in 2019 to RMB2,054.1 million in 2020, and to RMB2,181.5 million (US\$342.3 million) in 2021.
+Our net loss was RMB104.4 million in 2019, and we generated net income of RMB147.0 million in 2020, our net income was RMB120.6 million (US\$18.9 million) in 2021.